Sunday, April 22, 2018

 Between 1988 and 1995 there were three more entries concerning Atlantis.
 Released February 26, 1988 was "Alien From L.A.".

-Nerdy "Wanda Saknussemm", Kathy Ireland, is even an outcast within Los Angeles.
+Nerdy "Wanda Saknussemm", portrayed by Kathy Ireland, is even an outcast within Los Angeles.
 She wears large glasses and has a squeaky voice.
 She receives news that her father, an archaeologist, has died in North Africa.
 She goes there to take care of her father's burial and looking through his possessions discovers notes that speak of the a way into the lost city of "Atlantis".

 A name needs to be mentioned here, Jules Verne, and his novel "Journey to the Center of the Earth".
 In the novel, as in the 1959 previously mentioned motion picture, the directions to enter the earth comes from a dead explorer named "Arne Saknussemm".
 In the film "Wanda's" father is "Arnold Saknussemm".
 The change here is that "Atlantis" still exists under the surface and "Wanda" finds true love.